leighklotz/llamafiles/README.md

 I hope that helps!
 Let me know if you have any other questions. klotz@rpi5:~ $
 ```

+More examples can be found in the [examples](https://github.com/leighklotz/llamafiles/tree/main/examples) directory.

 # Models and Binaries
 Download your own models.